teknohog/infinite-fake-website/README.md

 You replace `bot|spider` by a string that appears in the User Agent of some organization that you want to mess with.
 I find that "AhrefsBot" and "MJ12bot" are two good candidate User Agent sub-strings.

-In order to test the output on a browser, use an address such as http://your-site.com/bork.php?path=test.html to see a full page.
-You can also use path=test.png etc. to fetch a single random image.
+In order to test the output on a browser, use an address such as http://your-site.com/bork.php.
+You can also define file types with a ?path=... request, e.g. http://your-site.com/bork.php?path=foo.png to fetch a single random image.

 #### Characterization of randomly-chosed delay in responding